ProtixIT/dataclass-binder/README.md

 - Create a release on the GitHub web interface; name the tag `v<major>.<minor>.<patchlevel>`
 - After publishing the release on GitHub, the package will be built and published on PyPI automatically via Actions

+## Deprecations

+### Binder Specialization

+Prior to version 0.2.0, the `Binder` class was specialized using a type argument (`Binder[Config]`) rather than instantiation (`Binder(config)`).
+The old syntax is still supported for now, but the backwards compatibility might be removed in a minor release prior to 1.0 if it becomes a maintenance burden, so please update your code.

 ## Changelog